-- Continued support and participation in the national VNAMA programme - Develop an Energy Management Policy template that can be adopted by local and district municipalities; - Programme of auditing and retrofitting of government buildings.
+- Continued support and participation in the national VNAMA programme - Roll out of Rooftop PV systems on government buildings in urban and rural areas - Programme of auditing and retrofitting of government buildings.

-Intervention 5.2.d: Promotion of Renewable Energy Manufacturing in the province
+Intervention 5.2.d: Promotion of Renewable Energy Manufacturing in the province.